 Concrete slabs should be of high compressive strength and constructed to prevent groundwater from permeating the concrete.
 Engineered hardwood flooring can be installed on, above, or below-grade.
 In addition, it can be installed over above-ground, suspended concrete floors.
-The suspended concrete must be a minimum of 11/2 inches thick and must be structurally sound.
+The suspended concrete must be a minimum of 1 1/2 inches thick and must be structurally sound.
 The exception to this is lightweight concrete (which usually contains high amounts of gypsum) having a density of 100 pounds or less per cubic foot.
 Test for lightweight concrete by using a nail to scratch the surface of the concrete.
 If the concrete crumbles or turns to powder, it is not sound and you should NOT install the hardwood flooring.
+Use the floating installation method (products 3" or wider) only for lightweight concrete subfloors.